Parent Knowledge and Choice

 - Parent Education Campaign: Designed to support public awareness efforts that center on educating parents and families about quality child care and education programs and services in ways that are accessible, digitally driven, culturally and linguistically appropriate, and responsive to how today’s parents receive information and make decisions.

-- Coordinated Enrollment Pilot Expansion: The pilot uses shared services principles to increase high-quality early learning opportunities by providing coordinated application, eligibility, and enrollment for three high-quality early learning centers serving at-risk infants and toddlers through an Early Head Start-Child Care partnership.
+- Coordinated Enrollment Pilot Expansion: The pilot, operating through the Nebraska Early Childhood Collaborative, uses shared services principles to increase high-quality early learning opportunities by providing coordinated application, eligibility, and enrollment for three high-quality early learning centers serving at-risk infants and toddlers through an Early Head Start-Child Care partnership.

 - Help Me Grow: Program that uses effective universal early screening to link expectant mothers and children 0-5 with essential health, developmental, and social-emotional services.
 It includes outreach to families and providers, including physicians, and a centralized point of communication using phone technologies, trained Care Coordinators, and a self-care referral platform which Early Child Care Educators and other health and human services professionals can use to better connect families to needed services.